 By performing “Raise Your Kuffiyya” in the Arab Idol finale, Assaf had evoked strong sentiments of Palestinian national unity.
 Writing for Electronic Intifada, London-based Palestinian vocalist Reem Kelani applauded Assaf's musical abilities but warned him against making false friends in politics: “Assaf’s repertoire may be very versatile in terms of Arabic music, but he must ensure that his repertoire on stage encompasses all Palestinians, and that off-stage, he doesn’t allow himself to become the musical mouthpiece of the PA.”

 Others see Arab Idol as a way of diverting Arab populations from the struggles that matter.
 In an interview in Ramallah, singer and composer Basel Zayed said, “I think it’s a very clever political game packaged with a pop musical entity.”
 Of course, everything is political in Palestine.
-Zayed speaks passionately about the contradictions of Western funding to the PA and to cultural institutions in the West Bank, while many Palestinians live in poverty or in camps:
+Zayed speaks passionately about the contradictions of Western funding to the PA and to cultural institutions in the West Bank, while many Palestinians live in poverty or in camps.

-These policies are hard to ignore.
+The broader policies are hard to ignore.
 Saudi Arabia, where MBC is based, receives vast amounts of arms from Britain (£4.7 billion in approved sales from 2015-18), and remains embroiled in a deadly intervention in Yemen.
 Music may be seen as something apart from all of this, but the forces controlling the music industry also control the war industry.

 Plekhanov argued that had historic figures such as Napoleon died earlier or been replaced before their impact on major events in their histories, the general trend of their period would remain the same.
 It is important to point out that while Assaf is one man of considerable talent, many more important Palestinian musicians have come before and after him who have not been catapulted to such dizzying commercial success.
 Of course, singers do not create movements on their own.
 The great Palestinian musicians over the years, from Sabreen to Shafiq Kabha or the hip-hop group DAM have offered political songs capturing the mood of the situation.
 In exile, projects like George Totari’s Palestinian-Swedish group Kofia have held the flame for the return of Palestinian refugees.
 Young musicians like Christine Zayed and Reem Anbar fall below the commercial radar.